-North Carolina has so many things to offer travelers.
+In North Carolina, cabin rentals, cottages, and secluded yurts have so many things to offer travelers.
 With stunning mountains, forests, and lakes just waiting to be explored, as well as the vibrant city of Asheville offering so much, it’s a definite must for a vacation in the great outdoors.
 North Carolina is perfect for a family vacation.
 With plenty of things to do in North Carolina with kids, you can start to plan the perfect getaway for the whole family.
-With unique rentals near beaches, incredible tree house rentals, and a variety of glamping accommodations near Greensboro and Asheville with direct access to the great outdoors, you’re spoilt for choice when it comes to picking a place to stay during your North Carolina adventure!
+With unique rentals near the best beaches in N.C., incredible tree house rentals, and a variety of glamping accommodations near Greensboro and Asheville with direct access to the great outdoors, you’re spoilt for choice when it comes to picking a place to stay during your North Carolina adventure!

 Mile High Swinging Bridge: things to do in North Carolina with kids with a head for heights